 Why Dumbbells Work So Well

 Dumbbells force each side of your body to work independently, which fixes the strength imbalances that barbells hide.
-They also allow a longer range of motion on presses and rows, and range of motion is a key driver of muscle growth.
+They also allow a longer range of motion on presses and rows, and range of motion is a key driver of hypertrophy.

 The one real limitation is load: at some point your heaviest dumbbell stops being challenging for lower body lifts.
 The progression section below solves that.